Nastar Cookies: Indonesian Pineapple Tarts That Melt in the Mouth

 Simple Ingredients

-The best thing about this recipe that I really love is that it doesnโ€™t use too many ingredients.
+The best thing about this recipe I love is that it doesnโ€™t use too many ingredients.ย

-In total, you only need 5 items that are butter, flour, egg yolk and vanilla extract, plus the pineapple jam.
-As for the jam, you only need pineapple, sugar and vanilla
+In total, you only need five items: butter, flour, egg yolk, vanilla extract, and pineapple jam.
+For the jam, you only need pineapple, sugar, and vanilla.ย

 How To Make Scrumptious Kue Nastar